-Experience two full nights of night photography where you’ll have a chance to capture the Hoodoos lit up with the setting sun and stars behind – while another night, learn light painting in a prairie ghost town.
+Experience two full nights of photography where you’ll have a chance to capture the Hoodoos lit up with the setting sun and stars behind – while another night, learn and practice light painting in a prairie ghost town.

 Capture sunrise over the Alberta badlands in an early morning shoot and then photo lessons and image review throughout the day.
 Learn how to position and light a model with the Atlas Coal Mine as your backdrop, then tour and photograph the once thriving mine.
 Learn Lightroom techniques in a classroom setting while reviewing your images.
 Come and enjoy a weekend of photography with other avid photographers.

-Spring 2017 will be the ninth edition of this weekend photography workshop!
+Spring 2018 will be the tenth edition of this weekend photography workshop!

 Student Image – Karen Albert